zeisler/zeisler.github.io/resume/index.md

 #EXPERIENCE HIGHLIGHTS

 ## Portland Code School -  *6/2013 - 8/2013*
-* Core contributor for movie recommendation service, built in Rails using movie rating API.
+* Core contributor for movie recommendation site, built in Ruby on Rails using movie-rating API. [link](http://critic-critic.herokuapp.com)
-* Created Scrabble game with a Sintra/js to validates words and keep track of score.
+* Created Scrabble game with Sinatra and JavaScript to validates words and keep track of score. [link](http://scrabble-game.herokuapp.com)
+* Redesigned Scrabble game using Object Oriented design and written completely in JavaScript. [link](https://Github.com/zeisler/scrabble)
-* Developed web app using angularjs and canvas, lets user control 2d object.
+* Developed web app using Angularjs and html5 canvas, lets user control 2d object. [link](http://Dustinzeisler.com/canvas_project)
+* Migrated old PHP code base to Ruby on Rails for searching business locations through Google Maps. [link](https://Github.com/zeisler/ffl_locator)
-* Practiced pair programming during the development process.
+* Experience practiced pair programming during the development process.
-* Used Ruby on Rails to quickly seed 178,000 row into SQLite for development and in production pushed to Heroku for seeding into Postgres  DB.
+* Used Ruby on Rails to quickly seed 178,000 rows from CSV into SQLite for development and in production pushed to Heroku for seeding into Postgres DB.
-* Used Git version control to mange changes and branch features.
+* Used Git version control to mange changes and branch new features.
-* Actively used github pushing code often and contributing to open source projects.
+* Actively used Github pushing code often and contributing to open source projects.

 ##Web Developer - **NorthTechDefense.com** - *9/2012 - 5/2013*
-* Worked with client to design web-based e-commerce application including database, security, and user interface design
+* Worked with client to design PHP web-based e-commerce application including database, security, and user interface design.
-* Built MySQL DB with 60,000 rows of addresses that I geocoded and made searchable through Google maps api
+* Built MySQL DB with 60,000 rows of addresses, geocoded them and made searchable through Google Maps API.
-* Created a secure user accounts by hashing/salting using client side javascript
+* Created a secure user accounts sign-up that hashed/salted passwords on the client in JavaScript, no user’s password were ever exposed in plan text.

 ##Freelance Technical Support -  *2011 - 2012*